Universal Studios Beijing: History

 On October 28, 2016, the park broke ground, while also announcing that the opening had been delayed from 2019 until 2020.
-The construction will create approximately 40,000 new jobs.
-According to Duan Qiang, Chairman of Beijing Tourism Group, one of the shareholders of Beijing Shouhuan, the first phase of the park will provide between 8,000 and 10,000 jobs.
-Around 1/3 of the attractions at the $3.3 billion park will be themed on Chinese culture and the first phase will occupy an area of 1.59 km2 in Tongzhou, including two hotels offering 1,200 to 1,400 rooms.
-One hotel will reportedly be Universal-branded while the other will carry the NUO brand.
-More Chinese elements, such as fireworks and parades, are planned for phase two and three in the future.
+The construction would create approximately 40,000 new jobs.
+According to Duan Qiang, Chairman of Beijing Tourism Group, one of the shareholders of Beijing Shouhuan, the first phase of the park would provide between 8,000 and 10,000 jobs.
+Around 1/3 of the attractions at the $3.3 billion park would be themed on Chinese culture and the first phase would occupy an area of 1.59 km2 in Tongzhou, including two hotels offering 1,200 to 1,400 rooms.
+One hotel would reportedly be Universal-branded while the other would carry the NUO brand.
+More Chinese elements, such as fireworks and parades, were planned for phase two and three in the future.

 According to Comcast's CEO Brian L. Roberts, the Comcast-owned Universal Beijing Resort shall open "on time and on budget in 2021".
 Construction of Phase 1 of Universal Beijing Resort (which includes the full Universal Studios Beijing) completed in April 2021, and opened on September 20, 2021.

-On October 31, 2022, in accordance with the epidemic prevention and control requirements of Beijing, Universal Beijing Resort had completed in-depth cleaning and disinfection of the park, as well as related risk assessments, and will resume opening.
+On October 31, 2022, in accordance with the epidemic prevention and control requirements of Beijing, Universal Beijing Resort had completed in-depth cleaning and disinfection of the park, as well as related risk assessments, and would resume opening.

 On November 18, 2022, the "Winter Holiday" themed event at Universal Beijing Resort officially started.

-Starting from October 7, 2023, to November 11, Universal Studios Beijing will operate until 10:00 PM every Thursday to the following Monday, and Universal CityWalk will extend its business hours until midnight.
+Starting from October 7, 2023, to November 11, Universal Studios Beijing operates until 10:00 PM every Thursday to the following Monday, and Universal CityWalk extends its business hours until midnight.

 Lands and attractions

 Universal Studios Beijing is approximately 54 ha in area, occupying the northeastern most part of the 400 ha Universal Beijing Resort.
 Universal Beijing Resort encompasses seven themed scenic areas, 37 rides and attractions, 24 entertainment performances, 80 dining options, and 30 retail outlets.

-The first phase occupies 159.57 hectares; the second phase, which is planned to include a theme park with Chinese elements, will introduce Chinese culture and IPs such as the Monkey King, and occupies 165.83 hectares; the third phase is planned to build a water park.
+The first phase occupies 159.57 hectares; the second phase, which is planned to include a theme park with Chinese elements, will introduce Chinese culture and IPs such as the Monkey King, and will occupy 165.83 hectares, and the third phase is planned to include a water park.
 It is the third Universal Studios theme park in Asia and the fifth globally.
 The park's seven themed zones surround a large central lagoon; each features meet-and-greet locations, restaurants, quick-service dining, food carts, and retail stores and carts.

 Hollywood Boulevard

-Themed after the real Hollywood Boulevard, in Hollywood, CA, this area acts as the entryway to the park.
-The area also contains a music plaza, Mel's Diner, and Sunset Grille restaurant.
-The park's daily "Universal on Parade" premiered alongside the park on September 20, 2021, and features themed floats, characters, and performers based on Universal's Despicable Me/Minions, Shrek, Madagascar, and Kung Fu Panda franchises.
+Themed after the real Hollywood Boulevard in California, this area acts as the entryway to the park, and contains a music plaza, as well as two restaurants; Mel's Diner and Sunset Grille.
+The park's daily parade, "Universal on Parade", premiered alongside the park on September 20, 2021, and features themed floats, characters, and performers based on Universal's Despicable Me, Minions, Shrek, Madagascar, Kung Fu Panda franchises.